Snaacky/thewiki/docs/getting-started/torrenting.md

 ===

-For most people, [streaming services](/sourcing/streaming) are more convenient to use.
+For most people, [streaming services](/sourcing/streaming) are enough and more convenient to use.
 However, torrenting is fairly simple and allows for better flexibility.
-Some reasons to use torrents are:
+Some reasons to torrent include:

 - Broad range of qualities and sizes
 - [Significantly better quality](/guides/quality#quality-comparisons) compared to streaming sites